nedelec/cytosim-2017/tutorials/tutorial3.md

     F = 2 * rigidity / length^2

-Position the centrosome 1 um away from the cell edge to start with, in a cell with a radius of 5 um.
+Position the centrosome 1 um away from the cell edge to start with, in a cell with a radius of 5 um and a total amount of polymer such that the microtubule lengths are equal to the cell radius .
 Does the centrosome center itself?
 How stable is the final position?

 ## Large cell